Jim Crumley (Scottish author): Encounters in the Wild

 Each book in this open-ended series of short monographs describes Crumley's own encounters with birds and mammals native to the UK.
 These include the barn owl; the fox; the hare; the otter; the swan; the skylark; the badger and the kingfisher.
 The Barn Owl was described as “an utter delight” and an example of the “sheer beauty of descriptions of wildlife”.

 Books on species reintroductions

 Nature’s Architect (2015)

-In Nature’s Architect, his 2015 study of the beaver in Scotland, Crumley reveals how these intriguing creatures live and breed and considers the ecological and economic impact of the beaver reintroductions.
-Employing his trademark beautiful prose and empathy for life in the wild, Crumley considers the future for Britain's beavers and makes the case for giving them their freedom despite their controversial status.
-It was described as a “must read for anyone interested in the countryside and its future".
+In Nature’s Architect, his 2015 study of the beaver in Scotland, Crumley reveals how the beaver lives and breeds and considers the ecological and economic impact of beaver reintroductions.
+Crumley considers the future for Britain's beavers and makes the case for giving them their freedom despite their controversial status.
+It was described as a “must-read for anyone interested in the countryside and its future".
 In the words of Ken Lussey, Nature’s Architect offers a “beautifully written” and “superbly researched” study which addresses “the legitimate fears and concerns of landowners” whilst defending the importance of the beaver as an agent in the natural world, making it “a genuinely important book”.